 Learn more about the Reproducibility Initiative.

 Papers are peer-reviewed by a committee of experts.
 Each paper will have three to four reviews.
 The peer review process is double-blind for the paper and double-open for the Appendices.
 Paper reviewers do not have access to the names of authors.
 Appendices reviewers and authors will know each other’s names.
 While Papers Committee members are named on the SC23 Planning Committee page, the names of the individuals reviewing each paper are not made available to the paper authors.
-Learn more about the SC double-blind review policy, and see examples in the Papers FAQ.
+Learn more about the SC double-blind review policy.

 Papers not respecting the submission guidelines will be subject to immediate rejection without review.
 Examples include papers not respecting the double-blind submission, papers exceeding the page limit, and papers not submitting the AD/AE artifacts.